abhishekpratapa/computer/not/README.md

 ## To Build

 ```
-iverilog -o not not.v not_tb.v
+iverilog -o not_compiled not.v not_tb.v
 ```

 ## To run in the terminal

 ```
-vvp not
+vvp not_compiled
 ```

 ## To run in GTKWave